We have a more in-depth tutorial on this topic which you can check here.

 }

-- Create new Scene
+• Create new Scene

-- Attach MobileJoystick_UI script to it
+• Attach MobileJoystick_UI script to it

-- Assign 'Navigation Circle' and 'Navigation button' variables.
+• Assign 'Navigation Circle' and 'Navigation button' variables.

 You can use the sprites below or click here:

-- After importing them to Unity, make sure to change the Texture type to 'Sprite (2D and UI)'
+• After importing them to Unity, make sure to change the Texture type to 'Sprite (2D and UI)'

-Step 3: Setup player instance
+Step 3: Setup The Player Instance

-Lastly we setup the player instance (In my case it will be a simple GameObject with a Cylinder inside it):
+Lastly, we set up the player instance (In my case it will be a simple GameObject with a Cylinder inside it):

-- Create a new GameObject and call it 'MobilePlayer'
+• Create a new GameObject and call it 'MobilePlayer'

-- Attach TouchPlayerController script to it
+• Attach the TouchPlayerController script to it

-- Create a new Cylinder and scale it's height down until it looks almost flat (In my case the scale is (x: 1 y: 0.0142 z: 1))
+• Create a new Cylinder and scale its height down until it looks almost flat (In my case the scale is (x: 1 y: 0.0142 z: 1))

-- Move Cylinder inside the 'MobilePlayer' GameObject
+• Move the Cylinder inside the 'MobilePlayer' GameObject

-- For testing purposes you can also move the Main Camera inside the 'MobilePlayer' and rotate it so it's pointed at the player like this:
+• For testing purposes, you can also move the Main Camera inside the 'MobilePlayer' and rotate it so it's pointed at the player like this:

 Now it's time to press Play and see if everything works Ok.